baleada/vue-interface/README.md

-# `@baleada/prose`
+# `@baleada/interface-vue`

-Components that enhance prose for the Baleada toolkit.
+Vue user interface components for the Baleada toolkit.